1Marc/marcgrabanski.com/src/pages/articles/2022-12-26-getting-healthy/index.md

 ➡️ The game seems perfect to sell to something like Apple Arcade or Netflix Mobile Games.
 If y’all have any contacts or advice for me here, let me know.

-There's certainly things I'm missing like a family trip to Florida, a hiking trip up near Ely, and doing the tough mudder 8k.
+There's certainly things I'm missing like a family trip to Florida, a hiking trip up near Ely, and doing the tough mudder 8k &mdash; but you can only fit so many things in before you have to hit publish!

-🥂 Cheers to 2023 &mdash; I hope you this year is off to a good start for you!
+🥂 Cheers to 2023!
+I hope you this year is off to a good start for you!
+See you on [Twitter](https://twitter.com/1marc) & [Instagram](https://www.instagram.com/1marc/).